bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] **New Player Improvements**
 			- [ ] Friday
 				- [ ] **Tutorial Tuning**
-					- [ ] Make sure map cannot be clicked while Charon is talking (this can happen right after Charon teaches you that you can click the map, which we explicitly should prevent.)
-(I THINK WE FIXED THIS)
 					- [ ] Slightly black out the screen while Charon is talking.
-					- [ ] Rig round 2 RNG to give a new player more chances to use the zeus coin (possibly the 3rd and 4th tosses can be forced to be similar to the first one)
-					- [ ] Fade in the Life/Soul text earlier during Charon's explaination.
-					- [ ] Point out that we gained 100 life at the start of round 2.
+						- [ ] first, try just black out during WAIT_FOR_DIALOGUE...
+							- [ ] test if it's too annoying...
+							- [ ] Charon hands should always be above the black. (since Charon is talking).
+							- [ ] Probably need to bring certain other things to front as well. have a global function for this.
 		- [ ] **Saturday - Sunday: Graphical Improvements**
 			- [ ] **Saturday**
 				- [ ] **Particles**